Camilla Krizhanovskii * and Anders Franco-Cereceda Pages 432 - 439 ( 8 )

 Thoracic aortic aneurysm, aorta, proteolytic activity, incretin therapy, type 2 diabetes, glucagon-like peptide-1.

-Sodertalje Hospital, Department of Internal Medicine, SE-152 86 Sodertalje, Södertälje Hospital, Karolinska Institute, Department of Molecular Medicine and Surgery, Stockholm
+Sodertalje Hospital, Karolinska Institute, Department of Molecular Medicine and Surgery, Stockholm, Sodertalje Hospital, Karolinska Institute, Department of Molecular Medicine and Surgery, Stockholm